xyphro/I3CBlaster/README.md

 Another useful feature of I3C is the realization of the so called IBI feature: In-Band-Interrupts.
 I3C target devices have now the capability to raise an interrupt over the same 2 wires where it communicates with.
 There are 2 schemes implemented - one when the bus is busy - an arbitration based scheme and another one when the bus is idle.
 The IBI features is easy to understand from bus perspective, but can cause a bit of headaches for SW stacks due to out-of context occurrence within the same communication channel.

+Note that the IBI feature also only works in SDR transfer mode, wo whenever HDR modes are used and an IBI feature is required ensure to transition after transfers back to SDR mode with an HDR Exit condition.

 Some resources: